Disney’s Gran Destino Tower Review (At Coronado Springs)

 For those looking for a hotel that’s a little more upscale and still costs less than a deluxe–Gran Destino is probably the right choice.
 Yes, you’ll have to suffer through waiting on the buses.
 But that’s generally not too terrible unless you’re traveling at the busiest times of the day.

 For more information about the resort in its entirety, try our resort guide: Disney’s Coronado Springs Resort.
+Or you might also like these other moderate resort reviews:

-In the comments:
+In the Comments

 What are your thoughts on Gran Destino Tower?
 Did you find this review helpful?
 Do you have any questions about planning a stay at the resort?